01 2311868

 Price based on lowest available cruise only fare for double occupancy.
 Subject to change at any time.

 We're proud to announce that our newest addition has joined the fleet.
-Built to PC6 Polar Class specifications – one of the highest Polar Class classifications there is – Silver Endeavour revolutionises our expedition voyages, and allows us to travel deeper to some of the planet's farthest flung coasts.
-Her statistics speak for themselves: from unrivalled, industry-leading crew-to-guest, zodiac-to-guest and expert-to-guest ratios, to cutting-edge navigation and exploration technology and hallmark Silversea comfort make her the most luxurious expedition ship ever built.
+Silver Endeavour revolutionises our expedition voyages and allows deeper travel to some of the planet's farthest-flung coasts.
+Her statistics speak for themselves: unrivalled, industry-leading crew-to-guest, zodiac-to-guest, and expert-to-guest ratios, cutting-edge navigation and exploration technology, and hallmark Silversea comfort make her the most luxurious expedition ship ever built.

-Spread over eight public decks, not only does she feature ample onboard space, multiple restaurants, plus a huge choice of bars and lounges, but her large and luxurious suites are some of the best in expedition cruising.
-Superbly designed, all her suites feature a balcony and our highest standards of service thanks to an impressive crew-to-guest ratio of 1:1.
+Spread over eight public decks, Silver Endeavour features ample onboard space, multiple restaurants, and a huge choice of bars and lounges.
+Additionally, her large and luxurious suites are some of the best in expedition cruising.
+Superbly designed, all her suites feature a balcony and an impressive crew-to-guest ratio of 1:1.

 * Price based on lowest available cruise only fare for double occupancy.
 Subject to change at any time.